 Hoeffding’s Inequality

-Hoeffding is going to give us the exponential bound for the deviation $\sum_i X_i$ that we are looking for.
+Hoeffding is going to give us the exponential bound for the deviation iXi that we are looking for.
 To do so, it makes a crucial assumption: independence.

 Proof.